Learn The Truth About Impact Effort Matrix In 60 Seconds (Free Guide & Template)

 What is the Impact Effort Matrix?

-Impact focuses on what you are trying to achieve (e.g. more revenue or customer).
-Effort focuses on your available resources (e.g. budget or time).
+Impact focuses on your goal (e.g., more revenue or customer).
+The effort focuses on your available resources (e.g., budget or time).

 Position ideas and options along the X and Y axes in one of four quadrants.
-Plots activities against the level of impact and the level of effort.
+Plot activities against the level of impact and the level of effort.
 The four quadrants are:

 Quick Wins